vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/defined-entity-types.md

 ```

 ### Vendor
-User defined field that usually holds the name of the vendor.
+User defined field that holds the name of the vendor.

 ### Name
 User defined field.